protaskin/LowCDC-Win10x64/README.md

 - The lowcdc.inf installation script does not contain necessary sections (SourceDisksNames, SourceDisksFiles), the driver package does not contain a signed catalog file.

-- **[usbser.sys has been completely re-written in Windows 10](https://techcommunity.microsoft.com/t5/microsoft-usb-blog/what-is-new-with-serial-in-windows-10/ba-p/270855) and cannot be used with the current version of the lowcdc.sys.**
+- **[usbser.sys has been completely re-written in Windows 10](https://techcommunity.microsoft.com/t5/microsoft-usb-blog/what-is-new-with-serial-in-windows-10/ba-p/270855) and cannot be used with the current version of lowcdc.sys.**

 - [Beginning with the release of Windows 10, all new Windows 10 kernel mode drivers must be submitted to and digitally signed by the Windows Hardware Developer Center Dashboard portal](https://techcommunity.microsoft.com/t5/windows-hardware-certification/driver-signing-changes-in-windows-10/ba-p/364859).